 Trekking through the forest to Diana’s Peak, at 818m the highest point of the island is fairly easy thanks to the work of the National Trust, and is one of the ‘post box’ walks (you get a stamp and can leave messages when you reach certain points) that have proved popular on the island, although some of them are definitely for more experienced hikers and climbers.

-Off-road tours to the Deadwood Plain, home of the wirebird (an endemic avian and the national emblem of St Helena), through the forests of the most inappropriately named Levelwood (it’s not level), or to the Millennium Forest, will give visitors the opportunity to see the brilliantly contrasting landscape of the island.
+Off-road tours to the Deadwood Plain, home of the wirebird (also known as the St Helena plover, an endemic avian and one of the national emblems of St Helena), through the forests of the most inappropriately named Levelwood (it’s not level), or to the Millennium Forest, will give visitors the opportunity to see the brilliantly contrasting landscape of the island.
 A journey from one side of St Helena to the other will pass through an eerily lunar-like landscape of black volcanic rock, dense subtropical jungle, and grassy valleys reminiscent of North Wales, all within a few miles.

-By the time I jumped in at Long Ledge for the last dive of my visit RMS St Helena had arrived in James Bay ready to pick up passengers for the return voyage, her presence was much less welcome than the day she brought me to the island.
-But the sea was calm and I had been told to expect the crystal clarity of what I had been assured were ‘normal’ conditions.
+By the time I jumped in at Long Ledge for the last dive of my visit, the RMS St Helena had arrived in James Bay, ready to pick up passengers for the return voyage, and her presence was much less welcome than the day she brought me to the island.
+I didn't want to leave.
+But the sea was calm, and I had been told to expect the crystal clarity of what I had been assured were ‘normal’ conditions.

 My dive that day was glorious.
 Swimming through small caves filled with beady-eyed squirrelfish, passing by an octopus doing nothing more than going about its own business and failing quite spectacularly to blend into the rock face as it observed our passage, then emerging into the most splendidly blue waters I have seen since I left the Red Sea, I was just happy to be there.
 There were no whale sharks on that last day, and the devil ray was busy elsewhere, but these are not the only reasons we go diving.